-Rehabilitation Management Plan Areas of low blanketing vegetation are also desirable for GGBF breeding, for example, Paspalum grass and Shoenoplectus rush; Establishing aquatic plants with planting after Closure Works: will maximise structural suitability of wetland to immigrating GGBF as soon as construction is completed.
-Terrestrial vegetation: Stabilise new works with suitable seasonal available terrestrial species of seed that are compatible with the capping Retain seed bank in fill taken from site (to be reused) Avoid large tree species unless identified as compatible with capping Allow terrestrial species to re-colonise.
-Drainage culverts will, where practicable, be vegetated and lined with rocks and objects that may provide temporary frog refuge, in the event that a frog seeks to traverse the future capped area of KIWEF.
+Revegetation Management Plan GGBF prefer wetlands with sections of open water.
+Water depth should be deep enough to prevent Typha spreading across the entire pond area; the reeds should be mainly at the edge of ponds; Substrate at edges should be suitable for reed growth (i.e. not too many pebbles, sandbags, etc.); · Areas of low blanketing vegetation are also desirable for GGBF breeding, for example, Paspalum grass and Shoenoplectus rush; Establishing aquatic plants with planting after Closure Works: will maximise structural suitability of wetland to immigrating GGBF as soon as construction is completed.
+Terrestrial vegetation: Stabilise new works with sterile millet (or other suitable cover crop); Retain seed bank in fill taken from site (to be reused); Avoid large tree species (as roots may potentially compromise the cap); Allow terrestrial species to re-colonise Drainage culverts will, where practicable, be vegetated and lined with rocks and objects that may provide temporary frog refuge, in the event that a frog seeks to traverse the future capped area of KIWEF.
 Performance Criteria Establish adequate vegetation coverage across the closure area.
-Where vegetation regrowth is sparse (ie less than 50% growth) in areas of greater than 10m 2 , the performance criteria will be considered to have failed and contingency measures are required.
-Rehabilitation plan to incorporate the terrestrial features identified to be important by the ecological survey (where possible and practicable).
-Mature trees to be retained within the site boundary, wherever possible and practicable in consultation with ecologists.
-Contingency Measures Where Vegetation Coverage has been identified to be insufficient, the area will be reseeded.
-Where deep-rooted vegetation is identified as jeopardising integrity of cap it will be removed (mechanically where possible) in consultation with appropriately experienced ecologists Responsibilities The Contractor is responsible for undertaking the work, monitoring and maintenance of all elements of the revegetation management plan, until the completion of the construction maintenance period (indicatively 3 months post construction completion).
+Where vegetation regrowth is sparse (ie less than 50% growth) in areas of greater than 10m , the performance criteria will be considered to have failed and contingency measures are required.
+No deep-rooted vegetation (ie large shrubs or trees) on top of capped surface Contingency Measures Where Vegetation Coverage has been identified to be insufficient, the area will be reseeded.
+Where deep-rooted vegetation is identified on top of capped surface.
+The vegetation will be removed (mechanically where possible).
+Responsibilities The Contractor is responsible for undertaking the work, monitoring and maintenance of all elements of the revegetation management plan, until the completion of the construction maintenance period (indicatively 3 months post construction completion).
 The State (or its agent) is responsible for the monitoring and maintenance of all elements of the revegetation management plan and any rectification works, following the completion of the construction maintenance period.
 Timeframe For the duration of the construction works; and the construction maintenance period.
 Monitoring & Reporting Vegetation establishment will be visually monitored monthly during the construction works and construction maintenance period to identify any areas where vegetation is failing to establish.
 Should vegetation not establish within the construction maintenance period then targeted seeding and/or planting would be undertaken.